rtorrent-community/rtorrent-docs/docs/use-cases.rst

 The following longer snippet adds logs that don't endlessly grow, get archived after some days, and are finally deleted after a while.
+See `rtorrent.d/15-logging.rc`_ for the full snippet.

-The time spans for this are set using ``pyro.log_archival.days`` (default: 2) and ``pyro.log_retention.days`` (default: 7).
+The time spans for archival and pruning are set using ``pyro.log_archival.days`` (default: 2) and ``pyro.log_retention.days`` (default: 7).
+You can change these in your main configuration, *after* including the snippet via :term:`import`.

 .. literalinclude:: pimp-my-box/roles/rtorrent-ps/templates/rtorrent/rtorrent.d/15-logging.rc
    :language: ini